The Brown Chronicle

 Thursday, November 2, 2017

-Katie part 2 “...let not your heart be troubled...”
+“...let not your heart be troubled...”

 I've had so many thoughts running through my head that I need to get some of them down.
 Maybe after that my mind can take a rest.
 Its been going a 1000 miles an a hour...while at the same time, not really coming to any conclusion or accomplishing much.

 I'm so grateful for my friends.
 Everybody has been so kind and generous.
-Carly Goodman & Christine Knudson have watched my kids and help me, and so many other offer to help.
-A group of girls (Emily Knight, Liz Nelson, Corrin Hyde) were doing freezer for themselves and made a bunch of extra meals for me too while they were at it.
-Again, stuff I didn't even have to ask for.
-I do make fun of the RS sometimes, but man, when you are in need, they are the first ones to be there.
-It really is a beautiful thing, and makes me want to be better at helping others when they're low.
+Carly Goodman & Christine Knudson have watched my kids and helped me, and so many other offer to help.
+A group of girls (Emily Knight, Liz Nelson, Corrin Hyde) were doing freezer meals for themselves and made a bunch of extra meals for me too while they were at it.
+Again, things I never asked for.
+I do make light of the RS sometimes, but man, when you are in need, they are the first ones to be there.
+They have been my mortal angels lately, ministering to me.
+Its humbling to watch others (who's lives aren't easy) sacrifice for me.
+It really is a beautiful thing, I'll love them forever for it.
+I want to be quicker to be there for others (or at times with others) when they're low.

-Right now the biggest thing that I'm struggling with is the questions and dismay.
-At the funeral and viewing, I felt so much peace.
-I knew things were infinitely better for her now, that she had answers, peace, and was with people who love her.
-Her mortal cares and concerns were resolved.
-Now though, the spirit isn't as strong, and I struggling with the fact that our family has prayed and begged and fasted and been patient and accepted and etc. etc. etc. Now after all of that, this is the resolve...?!
-It just seems like worst case scenario, and so cruel that this is the result of our perfect brightness of hope that we clung to.
-I could thing of hundreds of ways to resolve Katie's plight that I'd be ok with, but this resolution (if you can call it that) I'm not ok with.
-I know all is not lost.
-In the next life it will all make sense, blah blah blah.
+Now though, its back to the daily grind of life and the eternal truths don't feel as potent now as they did.
+At the funeral it was like I was wrapped in a big warm blanket of peace, reminding me that there is an eternal plan, that God has all wisdom and all power and knows what He is doing.
+It was easy to trust Him in that warmth, in spite of the fact that our hearts were crushed and aching.
+Now it feels like the blanket is gone.
+I still believe it all, but the facts are staring me in the face and they're not pretty.
+I struggling with the fact that our family has prayed and begged and fasted and been patient etc. etc. etc. After all of that, this is the resolve...?!
+It just seems like worst case scenario, and so cruel or a slap in the face to our faith and hope and promises in God that we clung to.
+I could think of hundreds of ways to resolve Katie's plight that I'd be ok with, but this resolution (if you can call it that) I'm not ok with.
+In the next life it will all make sense, things will be made right, blah blah blah.
 My question is for here in this life though.
-What is realistic to hope for and expect in this life?
-Or are we to just hold onto that perfect brightness of hope for the next life?
+What are the promises for this life?
+Or is the hope we are to cling to solely for the next life?

 I've developed a very unexpected empathy for people who struggle with doubts.
 I'm not doubting my testimony.
 I definitely know that the Book of Mormon is true and Joseph Smith restored the church, I guess I'm just realizing deeply for the first time that I can't see the whole picture, and that from my point of view the picture is turning out really ugly and turning into something I don't think is beautiful.
 So I can can understand how people have questions that they just can't come to grips with, and its not ok with them.
 I just wish that those people would keep the faith in spite of that bc at some point they'll realize that they're getting bent out of shape for a few things they don't understand, while the big picture is so much more than that.
 I guess I should take my own advice.